gabrielwright1/advanced-react/backend/Notes.md

 - Add products/images to the keystone dashboard
 - Open MongoDB Compass, find the list of products, export full collection, to JSON
 - Use the export to fill in the products in the data.ts file

+# Emails

+What is a transporter?

+- It allows us to hook into an SMTP API and send out emails
+- When sending an email in dev, use a fake service (i.e. Mailtrap or Ethereal + PostMark)

+How to create an interface?

+- Using the response from the fake SMTP, paste it into 'https://jvilk.com/MakeTypes/' as a string, and convert into a Typescript Interface which we can use in the 'mail.ts' file to create the MailResponse